 CBS SQ Panpot Encode & Decode |

 In 1971, Benjamin Bauer, Columbia Records, CBS, and Sony developed the SQ system after experimenting with systems similar to QS and UMX.
-The system preserves left-to-right separation, at the expense of front-to-back separation.
-It is not well suited to ambiance recordings of concert halls.
+CBS management required that the system must preserve stereo left-to-right separation.
+It does this at the expense of front-to-back separation.
+It is thus not well suited to ambiance recordings of concert halls.
 This system is unusual in that the back channels are recorded with circular stylus motions.
 CBS SQ has the third largest discography.
 There are two encoders, pan-potted and 4-corners, each with different modulations for sounds from the sides.
 There are two decoders.
 The 10-40 decoder is cheap, with no logic.
 The expensive decoder uses the main modulations with signal-steering logic.
+The second room diagram is for SQ 10-40 SQ 4-corner encoder

 |